MicrosoftDocs/azure-devops-docs/docs/user-guide/manage-organization-collection.md

 ::: moniker range="tfs-2018"

 All work-tracking tools are available immediately after you create a project.
-Often, one or more users may want to customize the experience to meet one or more business needs.
-But, you may want to establish a methodology for who manages the updates and evaluates requests.
+Often, one or more users might want to customize the experience to meet one or more business needs.
+But, you might want to establish a methodology for who manages the updates and evaluates requests.

 For more information, see [On-premises XML process model](../reference/on-premises-xml-process-model.md).